PrincetonUniversity/hpc_beginning_workshop/example_jobs/README.md

 cat README.md
 ```

-**IMPORTANT**: *You should run you jobs out of /scratch/network on Adroit and /scratch/gpfs on the other clusters.
-These filesystems are very fast and provide huge amounts of storage.
+**IMPORTANT**: *You should run your jobs out of /scratch/network on Adroit and /scratch/gpfs on the other clusters.
+These filesystems are very fast and provide vast amounts of storage.
 Do not run jobs out of tigress.
-The tigress fileystem is very slow and should only be used for backing up the files you produce on /scratch/gpfs.
-You home directory on all clusters is small and disk access is slow.
+The tigress fileystem is slow and should only be used for backing up the files you produce on the /scratch filesystems.
+Your home directory on all clusters is small and disk access is slow.
+It should only be used for storing source code and executables*.